LukasNiessen/http-authentication-explained/README.md

 This is obviously insecure, even with HTTPS.
 If an attacker manages to 'crack' just one request, you're done.

 Still, we need HTTPS when using Basic Authentication (eg. to protect against eaves dropping attacks).
+Small note: Basic Auth is also vulnerable to CSRF since the browser caches the credentials and sends them along subsequent requests automatically.

 ## Bearer Authentication